GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-16.md

-# [JLBP-16] Ensure upper version alignment of dependencies for consumers
+# [JLBP-16] Ensure upper version alignment of dependencies

 For multi-module projects, this best practice assumes you have already applied [JLBP-15](JLBP-15.md), so that your project has a BOM.

-Upper version alignment is defined in the [glossary](glossary.md).
+Upper version alignment means that when more than one version of a dependency is present in a module's dependency tree, the build system selects the highest version.
+Upper version alignment ensures that when packages are upgraded to higher versions which don’t make any breaking changes, there are no new linkage conflicts.

 ## Achieving upper version alignment